windborne/py_grapher/README.md

 ## Developing

 ### Updating the javascript
-To rebuild the frontent, run `npm run build`.
+To rebuild the frontend, run `npm run build`.
 This will update py_grapher/index.html with the latest version.

-You can upgrade the underlying grapher engine by updating the version in package.json, then re-running `npm install`.
+You can upgrade the underlying grapher engine by updating the version in package.json, then re-running `npm install`, or by running `npm upgrade @windborne/grapher`.
 This requires that you or someone else has pushed a new version.

 If it can't install the grapher engine for authentication reasons, you need to authenticate with github packages as an npm registry.
 See [github documentation](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-npm-for-use-with-github-packages#authenticating-to-github-packages) for instructions.